keenanwoodall/keenanwoodall.com/_posts/tutorials/2019-10-12-neat-csharp-and-unity-tips.md

 ```

 ## 6. Switching on types and the 'when' clause
 In C# 7 you can finally switch on types.
-Simply switch on the variable and put a variable name at the end of each case.
+Using the `case Type variableName:` pattern you can handle different types and have the variable you're switching on get casted automatically.
 ```cs
 var collider = GetComponent<Collider>();
 switch(collider)